PRASHANTSWAROOP001/PRASHANTSWAROOP001/README.md

-# Hi, I'm Prashant Swaroop 👋
+Hi, I'm Prashant Swaroop 👋

-I’m a **Full-Stack Developer** (with a growing focus on **Backend Engineering**) who loves exploring how systems work at scale.
-I enjoy diving deep into **system design, design patterns, and real-time applications** — building things that are both practical and scalable.

-💡 Currently learning more about **distributed systems and backend best practices** to level up my engineering skills.

-Outside of coding, I love to **write and share my learnings** — turning struggles into notes that help me (and hopefully others) grow.
+A **backend-focused full-stack developer** — yes, you heard that right.

+Like most developers, I started with HTML, a button, and the magic of “something happens when you click it.”
+That curiosity pulled me deep into the web-dev jungle.

+My adventure began with JavaScript and React — yep, even Redux and the chaos that comes with it.
+But once I touched backend development, I realized I was never really a frontend dev.
+It was always about performance, reliability, and how systems work under the hood.

+Today, I enjoy building fault-tolerant, minimal, and scalable apps — learning and growing as a **backend engineer at heart**.

 ---

 ### ⚡ Tech Stack
-- **Languages**: JavaScript, TypeScript, Python
+- **Languages:** JavaScript, TypeScript, Python, Go
-- **Frontend**: React, Next.js
+- **Frontend:** React, Next.js, Redux, Zustand
-- **Backend**: Node.js, Express, Hono
+- **Backend:** Node.js, Express, Hono
-- **Cloud & DevOps**: AWS, Azure, Docker
+- **Cloud & DevOps:** AWS, Azure, Docker, Kubernetes
-- …and a bunch of other tools I pick up along the way 🙂
+- …and whatever else helps get the job done 🙂

----

 # 📊 GitHub Stats:
 ![](https://github-readme-stats.vercel.app/api?username=PRASHANTSWAROOP001&theme=dark&hide_border=false&include_all_commits=false&count_private=false)<br/>